 Angus Suicide Prevention and Support Service

 This service is available to all adults in Angus (16 and over) who experience thoughts of suicide, who may have attempted suicide and for any family member, carer or friends of adults experiencing suicidal thoughts.
 Support is provided by telephone, email and face to face.
+You can find out more about the service from this short film which has been produced by the Angus Health and Social Care Partnership.

 Angus Suicide Prevention & Support Service provides support between 9am and 5pm, Monday to Friday.